owenlee-dev/side-projects/README.md

 # side-projects
-A collection of side projects I am working on or have worked on
+A collection of old side projects completed througout university